 Residual ACT Test.
 Incoming students at OSU should consider taking the "Residual" ACT test at OSU.
-Incoming students who have raised their standardized test scores may submit those scores to the Office of Scholarships and Financial Aid to be considered for a higher value scholarship, but must do so before the first day of classes at OSU for that student.
+Incoming students who have raised their standardized test scores may submit those scores to the Office of Scholarships and Financial Aid to be considered for a higher value scholarship, but must do so by August 1.
 The Residual ACT is offered on the Stillwater campus five days per week (telephone 405-744-5958).
 (Some programs, such as the OSRHE Academic Scholars Program, accept only national ACT or SAT test scores.)